Can God’s Grace Fail the True Christian?

 by Stuart DiNenno

-We cannot interpret every statement in the Bible absolutely and woodenly.
-Paul said to some of the Galatians (“whosoever among you”) that they had fallen from grace because they were buying into the false teaching of the judaizers, i.e., it is necessary for Christians to follow the ceremonial laws of the Old Testament.
+Answer: We cannot interpret every statement in the Bible absolutely and woodenly.
+Paul said to some of the Galatians (“whosoever among you”) that they had fallen from grace because they were buying into the false teaching of the judaizers who were teaching that it is necessary for Christians to follow the ceremonial laws of the Old Testament.
 But Paul was not saying, “You are damned; it’s all over for you,” as if they had completely fallen away from the faith forever.
 As John Calvin says:

 “They were not so grossly mistaken as to believe that by the observance of the law alone they were justified, but attempted to mix Christ with the law.
 In any other point of view, Paul’s threatenings would have utterly failed to produce alarm.
 “What are you doing?
 You deprive yourselves of every advantage from Christ, and treat his grace as if it were of no value whatever.””